OscarMeneses99/movies-astro/README.md

 # Search for Information about Movies

-This is an application made in express where you can search information about movies.
+This is an application made in astro where you can search information about movies.

 You can access the deployed application here: [Movies-App](https://movies-astro-app.netlify.app/)